lrusso/VideoMaker/README.md

 # Video Maker

-Creating a video using images, music and a fade in effect using ffmpeg.
+Creating a video using static images, GIFs, music and a fade in effect using ffmpeg.

 ## How does it work?